mjohnson518/supernova-web/docs/nova-docs/governance/foundation.md

 ## Appendix B: Initial Foundation Council Members

 The initial Foundation Council will be announced following the completion of the legal registration process.
-Council members will be selected based on expertise, industry reputation, and commitment to SuperNova's mission.
+Council members will be selected based on expertise, industry reputation, and commitment to Supernova's mission.

 ## Appendix C: Audit and Compliance Partners